korivernon/intro-to-html/README.md

 ### GitHub Pages
 GitHub pages makes it so that you can have a static webpage on the internet that's hosted by GitHub pages.
 At first it may be a little bit of a learning curve, but once you get the hang of it, it can be really useful for quick projects!

+You can read more about GitHub Pages here [https://pages.github.com/]!